Confusion as APC, PDP name Wike as member for Bayelsa Campaign Council – The Sun Nigeria

 By Chinelo Obogo

-The All Progressives Congress (APC) and the Peoples Democratic Party (PDP) have named the Minister of the Federal Capital Territory (FCT), Nyesom Wike, as a member of both campaign councils for the Bayelsa governorship poll,. raising questions from supporters of both parties.
+Confusion has dogged the All Progressives Congress (APC) and the Peoples Democratic Party (PDP) over their decision to name Minister of the Federal Capital Territory (FCT), Nyesom Wike, as member of their campaign councils for the Bayelsa governorship poll.

-On the official campaign list released by the APC and signed by the National Organising Secretary, Suleiman Argungu, for Bayelsa State, Wike’s name was number six, while on that of PDP, signed by the National Publicity Secretary, Debo Olugunagba, the former governor’s name was number 12.
+On the official campaign list released by the APC and signed by the National Organising Secretary, Suleiman Argungu, for Bayelsa State, Wike’s name is number six while on that of the PDP signed by the National Publicity Secretary, Debo Olugunagba, the former governor’s name is number 12.

 Ogun Governor Dapo Abiodun will lead the 135-member campaign council for the Kogi Governorship election.
 The council has three co-chairmen – Governor Babajide Sanwo-Olu of Lagos, his Niger State counterpart, Umar Bago, and Governor Uba Sani of Kaduna State.